Mount Brydges Bulldogs: History

 The Bulldogs finished the 2005-06 season with a .500 record and ranked eleventh place overall.
-In the first round of the playoffs, the Bulldogs pulled off a major upset knocking off the number one ranked Mitchell Hawks 4-games-to-2.
-In round 2, they met the Thamesford Trojans who defeated the Bulldogs 4-games-to-1.
+In the first round of the playoffs, they pulled off a major upset, knocking off the number one-ranked Mitchell Hawks 4-2.
+In round 2, they met the Thamesford Trojans, who defeated the Bulldogs 4-1.

 Mount Brydges pulled off a 21-win season in 2006-07, and finished in tenth place overall.
-In the first round of the playoffs the lost 4-games-to-1.
+In the first round of the playoffs, they lost 4-1.

-The 2007-2008 season proved to be their best regular season in franchise history.
-With 36 wins and only 3 losses, the Bulldogs were number one in the league with 73 points.
-The Bulldogs swept their way through the first two rounds of the playoffs before meeting the perennial powerhouse Thamesford Trojans in the Yeck Conference finals.
-Thamesford powered past Mount Brydges 4 games to none, en route to their 2008 championship.
+2007–2008 proved to be their best regular season in franchise history.
+With 36 wins and only three losses, the Bulldogs were number one in the league, with 73 points.
+They swept their way through the first two rounds of the playoffs before meeting the perennial powerhouse Thamesford Trojans in the Yeck Conference finals.
+Thamesford powered past Mount Brydges 4-0, en route to their 2008 championship.

-The 2008-2009 season was yet again another great season in the history of the franchise.
-With 33 wins and only 6 losses, finishing first overall.
-The Bulldogs yet again swept their way to the Conference Final before losing to the eventual league champions North Middlesex Stars 4 games to 1.
+The 2008–2009 season was another great season in the history of the franchise, with 33 wins and only six losses, finishing first overall.
+The Bulldogs again swept their way to the Conference Final before losing to the eventual league champions North Middlesex Stars 4-1.

-The 2009-2010 season brought changes within the organization resulting in a third-place finish for the regular season and first-round knockout in the playoffs.
+The 2009–2010 season brought changes within the organization, resulting in a third-place finish for the regular season and first-round knockout in the playoffs.

-During the 2017-2018 season, the Bulldogs and North Middlesex Stars engaged in the inaugural season series entitled the Battle of Highway 81.
-The Bulldogs would go on to win the series on the final day of the regular season and down the Stars by a 3-2 season tally.
+During the 2017–2018 season, the Bulldogs and North Middlesex Stars engaged in the inaugural season series titled the Battle of Highway 81.
+The Bulldogs won the series on the final day of the regular season and beat the Stars by a 3-2 season tally.

-Battle of Highway 81 Series Scores 2017-18:
+Battle of Highway 81 Series scores 2017–18: